unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 ## Order-book market-makers

 In order-book markets, MMs act by posting trades that bring the market closer to equilibrium.
 The naive business model is simple: manufacture spread and profit off it.
 Specifically, MMs manufacture spread by maintaining a gap between their highest bids and lowest asks.
 They aim for a narrow spread when competition is high and risk is low, and conversely.
+Let's make this a bit more explicit.
+Assume Alice and Bob are competing MMs.
+If Alice quotes (posts orders) slightly tighter than Bob, then her orders are more attractive to traders, and they'll get executed first.
+This is obviously good if she profits, but a volatile market may actually cause tight spread to incur losses.

+Although MMs profit off of wider spread, a competitive market also incentivizes them to provide *depth* around their *tightest* quotes.
+Indeed, once demand depletes Alice's tightest quotes, she no longer has any competitive advantage over Bob.
+The more depth she provides, the more orders she will be able to capture from Bob at her tighter spread (despite profiting less per unit exchanged).

+To summarize, order-book market-makers are precisely liquidity providers!

-## AMMs (automatic market makers)
+## AMMs (automatic market makers); impermanent loss

 An AMM is an implementation of a market that:
 1. Automatically computes exchange rates based on its state.
 2. Automatically distributes supply across the exchange-rate curve to create liquidity.

+Since AMMs automatically manage capital, the only *required* making is the deployment of capital.
+It so happens that AMM terminology refers to these capitalists as liquidity providers.
+As we shall see below, more refined AMM designs actually involve makers who choose where to deploy capital, i.e. where to create depth.
+In this sense, they are indeed liquidity providers as opposed to "mere capitalists".

+Before continuing, we'll define an important concept that is often overcomplicated by only looking at examples.

+**Definition.** A pair (LP position, initial deposit) is at *impermanent loss* if the current the value of the LP position is lower than the value of the initial deposit.

+To emphasize - impermanent loss is only defined with respect to an initial deposit; it's not an intrinsic property of an LP position.

+Impermanent loss is so-called because it may be transient.
+It is caused by arbitrage traders reacting to market shifts:
+1. One of the assets appreciates outside the AMM, affecting the exchange rates.
+2. Arbitrage traders buy the appreciate asset from the AMM for cheaper than on the external market.
+3. The AMM supply of the appreciated asset is smaller.
+4. If an LP redeems their share of each asset, they end up with a smaller amount of the appreciated asset than they deposited.

 # Worked example: constant-product AMMs